Thooto/ssdcms/README.md

 then install dependencies (type: npm install)

-then start the server (type: node)
+then start the server (type: node index.js)